 Gauguin’s Historical Significance

 Primitivism was a late-19th-century art style distinguished by accentuated body structure, animal symbols, geometric motifs, and harsh contrasts.
 Paul Gauguin was the first painter to methodically employ these qualities and win widespread popular acclaim.

-The European artistic aristocracy, encountering for the first occasion the artwork of Africa, Asia, and Native Americans, were captivated, interested, and enlightened by the freshness, unpredictability, and raw strength contained in the artwork of those other regions.
+The European artistic elite, encountering for the first occasion the artwork of Africa, Asia, and Native Americans, were captivated, interested, and enlightened by the freshness, unpredictability, and raw strength contained in the artwork of those other regions.

 Gauguin, like Pablo Picasso in the early 20th century, was motivated and driven by the raw strength and purity of those other nations’ so-called Primitive Art.
 Gauguin is regarded as a post-Impressionist artist.
 His vibrant, vivid, and design-oriented works had a tremendous impact on Modern art.
 Pablo Picasso, Georges Braque, Vincent van Gogh, Henri Matisse, and many more were among the painters and groups influenced by him in the early 20th century.

 Self-Portrait with Halo (1889) by Paul Gauguin; Paul Gauguin, Public domain, via Wikimedia Commons